ai2ys/CDC-Diabetes-Health-Indicators/README.md

 ### Export notebook to Python script
 📤Information on training code exported to the 🐍 Python script.
 The script will cover the following tasks:
 - Loading the dataset splits: train, validation, and test
-- Creating a 'full training' dataset consisting of training and validation splits
+- Creating a 'full training' dataset consisting of training split and validation split
 - Creating a test dataset consisting of the test split
-- Training the model on the 'full training' dataset
+- Training the model on the 'full training' (train + validation) dataset
 - Evaluating the model on the test dataset
 - Saving the following data to files (bin and json)
     - Model
     - DictVectorizer (fitted on 'full training' dataset)
     - Normalization values (determined on 'full training' dataset in order to normalize the value ranges of some feature variables)

 All code that is required for training the final model will be exported to the [`train.py`](train.py) file.